Hamberthm/esp32-bt2ps2/README.md

 const int CLK_PIN = 22;
 const int DATA_PIN = 23;
 ```
+Note: Pin 12 & 13 are ideal to solder a connector so you can use Vin, GND, 13 and 12 all in a row.
+BEWARE that pin 12 is a strapping pin on the ESP32 and the module will FAIL to boot due to high signals from the PS/2 port.
+You can remove the strapping function of pin 12 by blowing an eFuse

 There is no need to connect the 5 volts from the port if you wish to power the board over USB.
 For debugging I recommend you leave it disconnected.
 Once all is working and you don't want to debug anymore, the 5 volts from the port are enough to power the board over the Vin (regulated) pin, making this a pretty neat standalone device!